tanmatt/QuoteOfTheDay/README.md

 - Fri May 10 07:08:28 2024 | We have art in order not to die of the truth. - Friedrich Nietzsche
 - Sat May 11 07:11:26 2024 | Governing a great nation is like cooking a small fish - too much handling will spoil it. - Lao Tzu
 - Sun May 12 07:23:47 2024 | Some men see things as they are and ask why.
 Others dream things that never were and ask why not. - George Bernard Shaw
+- Mon May 13 07:05:14 2024 | Anyone who stops learning is old, whether at twenty or eighty.
+Anyone who keeps learning stays young.
+The greatest thing in life is to keep your mind young. - Henry Ford